powerhousepro69/videoinfox/readme.md

    Manage:

+     - View Playlist

+       - Move Line to reorder videos in the playlist.
+       - Remove Line to remove videos from the playlist.
+       - Remove Dupes to remove duplicate videos from the playlist.
+       - Clear Playlist to clear out the playlist.

+     - Play Queue

+       - Move Line to reorder videos in the play queue.
+       - Remove Line to remove videos from the play queue.
+       - Remove Dupes to remove duplicate videos from the play queue.
+       - Clear Queue to clear out the play queue.

+     - Change and Queue

-     - Change to load an existing playlist in: -Change and Queue.
+       - Change to load an existing playlist.
+       - Create to create an empty Playlist.
+       - Delete to delete a playlist.
+       - Add to Queue to add a playlist to the play queue.

-     - Queue List to reorder or remove playlists in: -Play Queue
+     - Queue List

-     - Move Line in -Play Queue to reorder videos in: -Play Queue
+       - Move Line to reorder playlists in the play queue.
-     - Remove Line in -Play Queue to remove videos in: -Play Queue
+       - Remove Line to remove playlists from the play queue.
+       - Remove Dupes to remove duplicate playlists from the play queue.
+       - Clear Queue out the play queue.

    Find:

      -Playlist Find on the home screen to search for text in all playlists.